Multidimensional Manhattan Preferences: Forbidden Substructures for 2-Manhattan Embeddings

-\begin{proof} Suppose, towards a contradiction, that a preference profile, called~$\ppp$, contains a $(v,u,w)$-\bet-configuration, and there exists a \dManhattan[2] embedding~$E$ for profile~$\ppp$ which satisfies the $(v,u,w)$-\bet-property, for three voters~$u,v,w$.

-Let $a,b,x$ be the three alternatives defined in the $(v,u,w)$-\bet-configuration~(see \cref{def:3voters-forbidden-profiles-B}).
-For brevity's sake, let $\pu, \pv, \pw,\pa,\pb,\px$ denote $E(u),E(v),E(w),E(a),E(b),E(x)$, respectively.
-By symmetry and by the preferences of $u$ and $w$, the embedding~$E$ corresponds to~\cref{fig:config-v3}(I).
-Since there are three voters, we can divide the two-dimensional space into $16$ subspaces by drawing a vertical and horizontal line through each voter's embedded point.
-We enumerate these regions as in~\cref{fig:config-v3}(I) and use $R_i$ to refer to region~$i$, $i\in [16]$.
+\begin{proof} Suppose, towards a contradiction, that $\ppp$ is a profile which contains a $(v,u,w)$-\bet-configuration and admits a \dManhattan[2] embedding~$E$, such that $E$ satisfies the $(v,u,w)$-\bet-property, for $3$ voters~$u,v,w$.
+Let $a,b,x$ be the $3$ alternatives defined in the $(v,u,w)$-\bet-configuration~(see \cref{def:3voters-forbidden-profiles-B}).
+By symmetry and by the preferences of~$u$ and $w$, the embedding~$E$ corresponds to one of the four possible types of illustrations labeled with (BE) in \cref{fig:config-v3}.
+Since they are equivalent up to mirroring, let us assume that $E$ corresponds to the top left illustration of \cref{fig:config-v3}.
+Since there are $3$ voters, we can divide the two-dimensional space into $16$ subspaces by drawing a vertical and horizontal line through each voter's embedded point.
+We enumerate these regions and use $R_i$ to refer to region~$i$, $i\in [16]$.